Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 Procedure:

-2. Grate Pecorino
+2. Grate the Pecorino

 Procedure: